xgr19/xgr19.github.io/index.md

 ## About Me

+Hi, I'm Guorui Xie (谢国锐 in Chinese).
 In 2019, I received a B.S. degree from Sun Yat-sen University (Guangzhou).
 Now I am a Ph.D. student in Computer Science and Technology at Tsinghua University (Shenzhen).
 My main research interests are in-network intelligence, P4 program development, and networking classifications based on deep learning.

 <!-- ## Research Interests